murrayo/yape/README.md

     python --version
     Python 3.5.2 :: Anaconda 4.2.0 (x86_64)

 New to Python?
 See Fabians areticle on InterSystems Community or google :)

 https://community.intersystems.com/post/visualizing-data-jungle-part-i-lets-make-graph

+Look right through to the comments: E.g. Be sure to install extra Python modules. `sudo pip install matplotlib` and `sudo pip install pandas`

 For example if you are running default on OSX you will have Python 2.7.
 You can run 2.7 and 3 side by side.

 ## Overview
 At the moment this process has _two_ steps.